allegheny-college-infm-350-spr-2023/course-project/writing/progress.md

 # INFM 350: Project Progress

+## Provide a tentative title for the work.

+TODO: Titles are the most fun

 ## Description

 TODO: Provide a 3-5 sentence description of your progress to this point.
 What has been